Joseph Medill: Political activity

 Medill was a leading Republican in Chicago.
 Under Medill, the Tribune became the leading Republican newspaper in Chicago.
 Medill was strongly anti-slavery, supporting both the Free-Soil cause and Abolitionism.
 Medill was a major supporter of Abraham Lincoln in the 1850s.
 Medill and the Tribune were instrumental in Lincoln's presidential nomination, and were equally supportive of the Union cause during the American Civil War.
-The Tribunes chief adversary through this period was the Chicago Times, which supported the Democrats.
+The Tribune chief adversary through this period was the Chicago Times, which supported the Democrats.

 Medill was among Chicago's Protestant elites (see, WASP).
 His rabid anti-Irish sentiment was published daily in The Chicago Tribune.
 He regularly dismissed the Irish as lazy and shiftless.
 “Who does not know that the most depraved, debased, worthless and irredeemable drunkards and sots which curse the community are Irish Catholics?”
 This came even as Irish laborers worked feverishly to complete Chicago's stately St. Patrick's church at Adams and Desplaines Streets in the mid-1850s.